particle-iot/docs/src/content/datasheets/mesh/xenon-datasheet.md

 <sup>[2]</sup> These are very short average current bursts when transmitting and receiving.
 On average if minimizing frequency of TX/RX events, current consumption in powersave mode will be 18mA

-## Radio specifications
+### Radio specifications

-BORON

-Boron has two radio modules.

-Nordic Semiconductor nRF52840
+Xenon uses the Nordic Semiconductor nRF52840 SoC as the main controller and the mesh radio.

 | Feature | Description|
 | :-------|:---------- |